Ceelog/phpdoc-en/src/book/tidy.md

     -   [tidyNode::isComment](/class/tidynode.html#tidyNode::isComment)
         — Checks if a node represents a comment
     -   [tidyNode::isHtml](/class/tidynode.html#tidyNode::isHtml) —
-        Checks if a node is part of a HTML document
+        Checks if a node is an element node
     -   [tidyNode::isJste](/class/tidynode.html#tidyNode::isJste) —
         Checks if this node is JSTE
     -   [tidyNode::isPhp](/class/tidynode.html#tidyNode::isPhp) — Checks